Gallahorn/Ultraviolence/README.md

 Wabbajack Cyberpunk 2077 modlist that is focused on gameplay and roleplay.

-  If you need support you can join the [Jolly-coop Discord](https://discord.gg/jolly-coop) and get the role for Ultraviolence.
+  If you need support you can join the [IamDiscord](https://discord.gg/9vKvT6aMSa) and get the role for Ultraviolence.

 ## Quicklinks